Reclaiming a stolen inheritance

 我是李道玲。I am Lee Dao-Ling.

 I came through my mother's womb on my due date, a new moon meteor shower exactly nine months after World Water Day.
 Born in the year of the golden horse, I came with a calling to face unhealed intergenerational traumas and my lineage's complicity with racialized capitalism.
 I am a rainbow spirit who loves regardless of gender assignment and is not quite a woman.
 My pronouns are she or they.
 I embody femme in homage to Chinese warrior women like 花木蘭 Hua Mulan and 林默娘 Lin Moniang.
+I am an apetebi Ifá ati iyalorisa Osun ati Obatala in Ile Orunmila Afedefeyo, initiated in Ode Remo, Nigeria in the Adesanya Awoyade lineage.

 Positionality

-Chinese Medicine & Taoism
+Chinese Medicine & Daoism

 I have been studying at Yo San University since 2019, reclaiming the ancestral wisdom of my Taiwanese forebears.

-I have spent over four years formally training in Taoism and Chinese medicine, two years focused on Taoist meditation, and much more informal time over the past decade.
-This includes over 600 hours of study of Ni lineage Taoist Meditation and over 1,400 hours of didactic class hours in Traditional Chinese Medicine, Acupuncture, Chinese herbal medicine, Qi Cultivation & Taoist Studies, Pre-clinical Biological Sciences, Clinical Biomedicine, Professional Development & System-Based medicine, and Clinical Education.
-Under the supervision and training of the Dean of the InfiniChi® Energy Healing Institute, I have fulfilled all four required courses of the complete InfiniChi® system.
-This includes over 135 documented hours of training in this 5,000 year-old modality.
+I have spent almost six years formally training in Daoism and Chinese medicine, two years focused on Daoist meditation, and much more informal time over the past decade.
+This includes over 600 hours of study of Ni lineage Daoist Meditation and over 1,845 hours of didactic class hours in Chinese Medicine, Acupuncture, Chinese herbal medicine, Qi Cultivation & Taoist Studies, Pre-clinical Biological Sciences, Clinical Biomedicine, Professional Development & System-Based medicine, and Clinical Education.
+I have completed over 150 hours of clinical observation.
+I am certified in CPR/First Aid and will be practicing acupuncture, moxibustion, cupping, and herbalism under supervision in Culver City in January 2025.

 As a member of Thien Hau Temple, I have assisted my elders since 2012.
-In addition, I have the honor of learning from a Long Men Quan Zhen lineage through Parting Clouds Daoist Education.
+In addition, I have had the honor of learning from a Long Men Quan Zhen lineage through Parting Clouds Daoist Education.

 elemental healing